RadekManak/kubernetes-autoscaler/cluster-autoscaler/cloudprovider/clusterapi/README.md

 #### CPU Architecture awareness for single-arch clusters

-Users of single-arch non-amd64 clusters who are using scale from zero support should also set the `CAPI_SCALE_ZERO_DEFAULT_ARCH` environment variable to set the architecture of the nodes they want to default the node group templates to.
+Users of single-arch non-amd64 clusters who are using scale from zero support should also set the `--scale-up-from-zero-default-arch` flag to the architecture of the nodes they want to default the node group templates to.
-The autoscaler will default to `amd64` if it is not set, and the node group templates may not match the nodes' architecture, specifically when the workload triggering the scale-up uses a node affinity predicate checking for the node's architecture.
+The autoscaler will default to `amd64` if the flag is not set, and the node group templates will not match the nodes' architecture, specifically when the workload triggering the scale-up uses a node affinity predicate checking for the node's architecture.